VN bond market remains underdeveloped despite years of existence - VietNamNet

-While in developed markets, corporate bonds act as the major channel that conducts capital for the economy, in Vietnam it is still in a very early stage of development.
+While in developed markets corporate bonds act as the major channel that conducts capital for the economy, in Vietnam they are still in a very early stage of development.

 The Hanoi Stock Exchange (HNX) reported that the corporate bond market in H1 continued developing well following rapid growth in 2018 and 2019.

-818 bond issuance campaigns were conducted by130 enterprises in the first half of the year, worth VND156.32 trillion, or $6.7 billion, according to Bizlive.
-This represents high 50 percent growth rate and the figure will be increasing as more information about new issuance campaigns has been released.
+As many as 818 bond issuance campaigns were conducted by130 enterprises in the first half of the year, worth VND156.32 trillion, or $6.7 billion.
+This represents a high 50 percent growth rate and the figure will be increasing as more information about new issuance campaigns has been released.

 Saigon Securities Incorporated (SSI) estimates that VND783 trillion worth of bonds are in circulation, or 12.8 percent of the accumulative GDP in the last 12 months.
 The figure has far exceeded the targeted 7 percent of GDP by 2020 set by the government in a bond development market plan.

-However, analysts commented that the Vietnamese corporate bond market is still an ‘infant’.
+However, analysts say that the Vietnamese corporate bond market is still an ‘infant’.
 In developed economies, the ratio of credit to GDP is low, while the ratio of corporate bond to GDP is overwhelming.
-In Vietnam, the situation is opposite.
+In Vietnam, the situation is the opposite.

 The Vietnamese corporate bond market has existed for tens of years.
 It is familiar to commercial banks, the major holders.
 Other subjects have only joined the market in recent years.

-The 2018 report of Vietcombank Securities noted that insurers and investment funds also began holding corporate bonds, which is attributed to the decrease in government bond attractiveness.
+The 2018 report of Vietcombank Securities noted that insurers and investment funds had also begun holding corporate bonds, due to the decrease in government bond attractiveness.

-Since 2016-2017, and especially in 2019 and the first half of 2020, the interest rates of government bonds have been decreasing significantly.
+Since 2016-2017, and especially in 2019 and the first half of 2020, the interest rates of government bonds have decreased significantly.
 Five years ago, the State Treasury needed to offer an interest rate of 7 percent per annum on average to mobilize capital.
-Meanwhile, the interest rate is now hovering around 2.7 percent only.
+The interest rate is now hovering around 2.7 percent only.

-In other words, corporate bonds have been added to investment portfolios as financial institutions try to diversify their portfolios once government bonds no longer attractive.
+In other words, corporate bonds have been added to investment portfolios as financial institutions try to diversify their portfolios if government bonds are no longer attractive.

 According to SSI, the average corporate bond interest rate in 2019 was 8.8 percent per annum.